alexfernandez/alexfernandez.github.io/2025/on-art.md

 [El Bosco](https://commons.wikimedia.org/wiki/File:Hieronymus_Bosch_-_Saint_John_the_Baptist_in_the_Desert_-_Google_Art_Project.jpg)

+To the point that style is unavoidable, just embrace it.
+But it can be worth your time to venture out of your own personality.

 ## Caveats

-I don't have any particular credentials to speak about art, other than I like to experience art.
+I don't have any particular credentials to speak about art, other than I like to experience and enjoy it.
 Sometimes I even create art in my own _dilettante_ fashion, like drawings or music.
-I also like thinking hard about stuff, and don't think that we should be limited in the stuff that we give our opinion on.
+I also like thinking hard about things that I find interesting, and don't think that we should be limited to give our opinion on matters outside our experience.

+On the other hand it is usually interesting to listen to experts.
 In any case, take my advice with a grain of salt.

 # Artistic Categories